Thousands going to Qld Black Lives rally

-More than 8000 people plan to attend a Black Lives Matter rally in Brisbane despite coronavirus restrictions on large public gatherings.
+Thousands of people are planning to join global Black Lives Matter protests by marching through Brisbane despite limits on large public gatherings.

-Premier Annastacia Palaszczuk has urged people wanting to show their support to do so on social media rather than march through the city on Saturday.
+Police and the Queensland premier would prefer people show their support online but will not stop the march against First Nations deaths in custody, and violence and systemic racism towards black people.

+The march is due to begin at King George Square at 1pm on Saturday and wind through the city to Musgrave Park.

 Strict limits on gatherings remain in place to prevent the spread of coronavirus, with a public health directive stating outdoor events must not involve more than 20 people.

-However, for the thousands expected to hit the streets, the premier says they should space themselves out.
+However, to the thousands expected to hit the streets, the premier says they should space themselves out.

-“If you do go, we are asking people to be very mindful of social distancing and stay in family groups,” Ms Palaszczuk said on Friday.
+“If you do go, we are asking people to be very mindful of social distancing and stay in family groups,” Annastacia Palaszczuk said.

 She pointed to her government’s efforts towards reconciliation with First Nations people and righting past injustices.